Mujtaba al-Shirazi: Controversy

 Al-Shirazi adopted an insulting rhetoric towards Iran’s politicians and their supporters and is never hesitant of using obscene language towards his political rivals and opponents from different Islamic sects.

 This rhetoric also extended to the use of profane words when condemning the Saudi government for the al-Baqi' 2009 incident.

 Fall out with al-Habib

-Sayed mujtaba Al-Shirazi was considered a mentor to Sheikh Yassir al-Habib.
+Al-Shirazi was considered a mentor to Sheikh Yasser Al-Habib.
 However, they had a fall out in 2016, and are no longer affiliated.

 Works

 Al-Shirazi has published numerous lectures and books about jurisprudence, principles of jurisprudence, Islamic philosophy and Sufism.
 Some of his works include: